This is a comparison between the 23mm FUJINON F/2 lens found in Fuji’s X100(S/T/F) and the FUJINON XF 23mm F/1.4

 |Includes Camera||Yes||Camera sold separately|

-Since the Fujifilm X-T1 has become my camera of choice, I’ve added comparisons of the X100S and the 23mm f/1.4 X-T1 combo.
-The 23mm f/1.4 was really made for the X-T1.
-It’s not so large that it props the body up and the weighting of this body and lens combination is absolutely sublime.
-If you have an X-T1 already, the 23mm f/1.4 will be even tougher to pass up—unless size is absolutely critical—until that X100T makes an appearance.
+The XF 23mm F/1.4 is really more appropriate for bodies like the X-T. It’s not so large that it props the body up, and the weighting of this body and lens combination is excellent.
+If you have an X-T already, the XF 23mm F/1.4 will be even tougher to pass up—unless size is absolutely critical.

 Equally interesting are the distortion characteristics of each lens.
 I encourage you to click to enlarge the gallery below and then arrow back and forth between the images.
 The difference is huge.

-The items of interest here how the X100S’s f/2 lens stacks up against the FUJINON XF 23mm f/1.4 at f/2, and how much of a difference f/1.4 on the 23mm makes in out-of-focus rendering.
-I’ve chosen a rather bland subject matter, but I hope it illustrates the characteristics of the bokeh of each lens in a situation that pushes the dynamic range to the limit.
+Next we’ll see how much of a difference f/1.4 on the 23mm makes in out-of-focus rendering.
+I’ve chosen a rather bland subject matter, but it illustrates the bokeh characteristics of each lens in a situation that pushes the dynamic range to the limit.

 The bokeh from both lenses here are pleasing enough to my eye.
 Getting up to f/1.4 does make a noticeable difference though.